przemub/ics_caldav_sync/README.md

 Install requirements from `requirements.txt` and run `ics_caldav_sync.py` file using Python 3.8 or higher.

+There exist also `Dockerfile` and `docker-compose.yml` files so you can run it on your Docker server.

 Set the settings as environment variables:
 * REMOTE_URL (str): ICS file URL.
 * LOCAL_URL (str): CalDAV URL.